WaterSums/EPANETFileUtility/README.md

 for the Net1, Net2 and Net3 examples included with the EPANET software.

-Some options are available on the left of the main window, but only the `Data` option has any contents.
-This option displays a `PropertyGridManager` with 4 pages, viz:
+Some options are available on the left of the main window, but only the `Data` and `Export` options have any contents.

+The `Data` option displays a `PropertyGridManager` with 4 pages, viz:
    1. Prolog: properties read from the prolog of the output file Node and link information is displayed in two `TreeListCtrl`s below
    2. Energy Usage: a single property